Frequently Asked Questions

 What is a floater frame?

 A floater frame is a style of frame where the art is mounted from behind making it appear as if it is not touching or “floating” within the frame.
 It’s only offered for works on gallery-wrapped canvas and is usually deeper than a traditional frame, as it has to cover the stretcher bars to which the artwork is mounted.
+You can learn more about our framing options on our Prints Explained page.

 I am a designer/stylist.
 Can we work together?